 From the Jalan Tantawi turn-off at the highway (see the getting there section), walk the paced road east for 100 meters, at which location, there is a junction.
 Turn left here and walk the road to the village of Butupalano.
 From there, follow the old road east through the plantation.
 The route joins the microwave station route at the springs mentioned above, just before the stream crossing and the food stalls.
 This is a longer and less direct route.

 Either route takes one very long day, or two shorter days to reach the summit.

 No guide is required, nor for any reason useful.
 A small fee of 10000 IDR is to be paid at the registration office by the trailhead.
 That fee might tentatively be augmented for foreigners.
 They asked me for 40000 IDR in the beginning, but after I told them that I'd rather pay 10, they show no objection.

 Sumatra is wet year round, and there is little temperature varience throughout the year.
 Typically, February and March are the driest months, and September through December, the wettest, but be prepared for heavy rains at any time of year.

 There are campsites on the mountain, as well as guest houses in Kotabaru.

 Much of this information is from my climbing partner, Mike Kelsey who wrote the highly recommended Climbers and Hikers Guide to the Worlds Mountains.
-Mike climb this mountain in August 1999.
+Mike climbed this mountain in August 1999.

-SP member Zaleha was the original submitter and provided all the photos.
+SP member Zaleha was the original submitter and provided some of the photos.